Stuart Carswell

-Stuart Carswell (born 9 September 1993) is a Scottish professional footballer, who plays as a midfielder for Scottish League Two side Dumbarton.
-Carswell has previously played for Motherwell, St Mirren, as well as Icelandic side Keflavík.
+Stuart Carswell (born 9 September 1993) is a Scottish professional footballer who plays as a midfielder for West of Scotland Football League side Thorniewood United.
+Carswell has previously played for Motherwell, St Mirren, Dumbarton and Clyde, as well as Icelandic side Keflavík.

 Career

 Motherwell

 Born in Bellshill, and a product of the Fir Park club's youth system, Carswell starred in the Motherwell under-19 side that finished second behind Celtic in the 2009–10 Scottish Premier League under-19 season.
 Carswell made his first team debut in the 0–0 draw against Hearts on 9 April 2011, playing the full 90 minutes.

 On 3 February 2012, Carswell signed a new contract, keeping him at Motherwell until 2014.
 That was extended by a further year on 21 March 2013.
 On 2 June 2015, Motherwell announced that Carswell was amongst the players leaving the club, with his contract having expired.

 St Mirren

 Carswell signed a two-year contract with St Mirren on 29 June 2015.
 He decided to leave St Mirren at the end of the 2015–16 season having made 24 appearances for the club.